 TERM DEFINITION Alternative securities Asset classes not usually accessed by retail investors, for example, private equity, venture capital and hedge funds.
 These tend to be asset classes where valuation and liquidity may be uncertain and returns may be volatile.
 Includes derivatives on alternative securities.
-Asset class These are the available asset classes that the Strategies may invest in.
-Not all Strategies can invest in all asset classes.
+Asset class These are the available asset classes that the Portfolios may invest in.
+Not all Portfolios can invest in all asset classes.
 The asset classes are: Cash and cash equivalents New Zealand fixed interest International fixed interest Australasian equities International equities Listed property Foreign currency • Commodities Alternative securities Australasian equities Shares listed on New Zealand or Australian stock exchanges and derivatives on Australasian equities.
-Cash and cash equivalents Cash, or other assets that can be readily converted into cash, including bank term deposits an short term debt securities.
+Cash and cash equivalents Cash, or other assets that can be readily converted into cash, including bank term deposits and short term debt securities.
 Commodities A product which is, for example, agricultural, mineral or energy related, and is interchangeable with another product of the same type, and which may be bought or sold directly or indirectly through derivatives.
 Debt securities Debt securities are securities issued by an entity to enable it to borrow money.
 They are usually accompanied by an offering document which sets out the terms of the loan, for example, the period of time before repayment and the interest rate payable if applicable.
 Debt securities cover a wide range of issuing entities and security types.
-Debt securities also include, but are not limited to, loans, floating rate securities and zero-coupon bonds.
-And include derivatives on debt securities.
-Debt securities held by a Strategy may be secured or unsecured over the assets of the borrower and may be subordinated, meaning that the Strategy be repaid or receive interest only after other creditors of the borrower have been paid.
+Debt securities also include, but are not limited to, loans, floating rate securities and zero-coupon bonds and include derivatives on debt securities.
+Debt securities held by a Portfolio may be secured or unsecured over the assets of the borrower and may be subordinated, meaning that the Portfolio be repaid or receive interest only after other creditors of the borrower have been paid.
 Derivative A financial instrument the value of which is derived from changes in the value of another asset (for example, a share market index, a commodity, a bond, or a currency).
 Examples of derivatives include futures, options, forwards and swaps.
-Economic exposure Economic exposure is a measure developed by NZ Funds to illustrate the aggregate exposure that a Strategy has to the various asset classes it is invested in.
-Foreign currency Active currency positions implemented by holding non-NZD cash, foreign currency derivatives and/or the dollar value of any unhedged international assets.
-Growth-orientated assets Investments where the return is expected to be made up predominantly of capital gains and losses over the investment period and/or investments where the expected yield or return of capital is relatively high.
+Economic exposure Economic exposure is a measure developed by NZ Funds to illustrate the aggregate exposure that a Portfolio has to the various asset classes it is invested in.
+Foreign currency Assets denominated in a currency other than the New Zealand dollar.
+Exposure to foreign currency can be direct or indirect through derivatives.
+Growth-orientated assets Investments whose return is expected to be made up predominantly of capital gains and losse over the investment period and/or investments whose expected yield or return of capital is relatively high.
 Shares are usually referred to as growth-orientated assets.